-NEW/REVISED MATERIAL--EFFECTIVE DATE: For services furnished on or after January 1, 2020
+NEW/REVISED MATERIAL--EFFECTIVE DATE: For services furnished on or after January 1, 2024

-Section 2231, Regional Medicare Swing-Bed-Rates, updates the language in the initial paragraph of this section and adds Table 31 to update the Medicare Payment Rates for routine SNF-type services by swing-bed hospitals during calendar year 2020.
+Section 2231, Regional Medicare Swing-Bed-Rates, adds Table 35 to update the Medicare Payment Rates for routine SNF-type services by swing-bed hospitals during calendar year 2024.
 These rates should be used to carve out swing-bed costs on the hospital cost report.